When is the \'etale open topology a field topology?: Introduction

-We prove that the $\Sa E_K$ is not induced by a field topology when $K$ is a pseudo-algebraically closed (PAC) field (Proposition \ref{prop:pac} below), answering a question posed in \cite[Section 8]{firstpaper}.
-Since ``most'' algebraic extensions of $\Qq$ in a suitable sense are PAC, see \cite[Proposition 1]{DittmannFehm-nondefinability}, this shows that the ``generic'' answer to Question \ref{question:etale-open-field-top}(1) is negative.
+We prove that the $\Sa E_K$ is not induced by a field topology when $K$ is a pseudo-algebraically closed (PAC) field (Proposition \ref{prop:pac} below), answering a question posed in \cite[Section~8]{firstpaper}.
+Since ``most'' algebraic extensions of $\Qq$ in a suitable sense are PAC, see \cite[Proposition~1]{DittmannFehm-nondefinability}, this shows that the ``generic'' answer to Question \ref{question:etale-open-field-top}(1) is negative.

-In the other direction, we extend Fact \ref{fact:intro-old-R-adic} to quasi-excellent local domains, a wide class of non-pathological Noetherian domains: \begin{theorem}[{Theorem \ref{thm:resolution-2}}] If $R \subsetneq K$ is a quasi-excellent local domain with fraction field $K$, then the $\Sa E_K$-topology refines the $R$-adic topology. \end{theorem} Together with Fact \ref{fact:intro-old-R-adic}(1), we deduce: \begin{corollary} If $R \subsetneq K$ is quasi-excellent henselian local domain (e.g.\ $R$ a complete Noetherian local domain) with fraction field $K$, then the $R$-adic topology coincides with the $\Sa E_K$-topology. \end{corollary}
+In the other direction, we extend Fact \ref{fact:intro-old-R-adic} to quasi-excellent local domains, a wide class of non-pathological Noetherian domains: \begin{theorem}[{Theorem \ref{thm:resolution-2}}] If $R \subsetneq K$ is a quasi-excellent local domain with fraction field $K$, then the $\Sa E_K$-topology refines the $R$-adic topology. \end{theorem}

+Together with Fact \ref{fact:intro-old-R-adic}(1), we deduce: \begin{corollary} If $R \subsetneq K$ is quasi-excellent henselian local domain (e.g.\ $R$ a complete Noetherian local domain) with fraction field $K$, then the $R$-adic topology coincides with the $\Sa E_K$-topology. \end{corollary}

 In the case of a $1$-dimensional Noetherian henselian local domain $R$, we can even characterize precisely when the $R$-adic topology coincides with the étale open topology on the fraction field, see Corollary~\ref{cor:japan}.